gocd/docs.go.cd/user/faq/deploy_a_specific_build_to_an_environment.md

 There are 3 reasons this can happen

--   There is a deployment is progress, so another one cannot be started
+-   There is a deployment in progress, so another one cannot be started
 -   Your deployment pipeline is operating in [locked](../configuration/admin_lock_pipelines.md) mode
 -   You do not have sufficient permissions to operate on that pipeline